What Is The Black Friday Surge? The Biggest FOMO-Fuelled Stress Test For Online Payments

 Capacity and Uptime

 As transaction volumes skyrocket on Black Friday, so do the challenges of keeping payment infrastructure running smoothly.
 The first major hurdle is pure capacity and uptime.
 During peak hours of Cyber Week, online storefronts and payment gateways face traffic loads that can be multiples of their usual levels.
 Even giant retailers have suffered high-profile crashes in past years.
-The cost of any downtime or slowdown on Black Friday is enormous, with industry analyses suggesting that if around 1,000 top e-commerce sites each experienced just one hour of downtime on Black Friday, the collective revenue loss could exceed $600 million in sales that never happen.
+The cost of any downtime or slowdown on Black Friday is enormous, with industry analyses suggesting that if around 1,000 top e-commerce sites each experienced just one hour of downtime on Black Friday, the collective revenue loss could exceed at least $600 million million per hour depending on the industry, according to estimates cited in pingdom.com.
 Put simply, every minute of downtime means abandoned carts and frustrated customers.

 Fraud Management and Security